omega8cc/advagg/README.txt

 whole new css & js aggregate rather then the smaller aggregate that only changed.
-The bundler attempts to work around this issue by creating various bundles, each one being chosen fairly smartly so that instead of downloading a 200kb js file you only have to download a 20kb file on the 2nd page.
+The bundler attempts to work around this issue by creating various bundles, each one being chosen fairly smartly so that instead of downloading a 200KB js file you only have to download a 20KB file on the 2nd page.

 The bundler sub module is all about balancing trade offs.
-You can make a site that had really good perf stats according to the tools but you would then have to re-download just about everything on a different page of your site, because not all your pages are the same.
+You can make a site that had really good performance stats according to the tools but you would then have to re-download just about everything on a different page of your site, because not all your pages are the same.
 If you don't care about this and want a good score from pagespeed, disable the bundler sub-module.
 That will give you a better score, but then you have to download a new (large) aggregate on different parts of your website and already downloaded file reuse will be lower.

+--Cron--
+The cron job for AdvAgg is there as a garbage collector.
+It only needs to run once a week; running it every hour isn't going to be bad, it isn't necessary though.

 TECHNICAL DETAILS & HOOKS